 Accompanying the modern dioramas are galleries and theaters that reveal the chronological development of the Earth.
 Georgia's geological and fossil records are used to explain how we know what Georgia looked like in the past.

-A springtime re-creation of a granite outcrop in the Piedmont region.
 Piedmont means "foot of the mountains" and describes this large region that encompasses the rolling foothills of the Appalachian Mountains.
-Atlanta, Elberton and Stone Mountain are found in the Piedmont.

-An autumn re-creation of a scenic mountain outlook in the Appalachian Mountains, home to Tallulah Gorge, the headwaters of the Chattahoochee River and Brasstown Bald, Georgia's highest peak.
+The Appalachian Mountains are home to Tallulah Gorge, the headwaters of the Chattahoochee River, and Georgia’s highest peak at Brasstown Bald.

-The Dinosaur Gallery contains murals, life-sized models and other displays that describe life during the Mesozoic Era.
+Dinosaurs once lived in some areas of Georgia.
+The Dinosaur Gallery contains murals, life-sized models, articulated dinosaur skeletons, and other displays depicting the Mesozoic Era.